w3c/css-houdini-drafts/css-animationworklet/README.md

 **TODO**: At the moment, `GroupEffect` only supports just two different scheduling models (i.e., parallel, sequence).
 These models governs how the group effect time is translated to its children effect times by modifying the child effect start time.
-AnimationWorklet allows a much more flexible scheduling model by making it possible to to set children effect's local time directly.
+Animation Worklet allows a much more flexible scheduling model by making it possible to to set children effect's local time directly.
 In other words we allow arbitrary start time for child effects.
 This is something that needs to be added to level 2 spec.

 ## Multiple Timelines
 Unlike typical animations, worklet animations can be attached to multiple timelines.
 This is